vincentfretin/allocola_documentation/elementsjson.md

     "backgroundTexture": "../kloofendal_48d_partly_cloudy_puresky_1k.hdr",
 ```

 Note that specifying `backgroundTexture` this is not compatible with using the `environment` component.
+You will need to disable the sky from the `environment` component like this: `"environment": "skyType:none"`.

 ## Adding models